Embedding a culture of inclusion requires a culture of curiosity

 Setting a course for inclusion

-- Building connections with others through exploring how we respond to difference and nuances which enhance genuine rapport
+- Building connections with others through considering how we respond to difference and nuances which enhance genuine rapport; and

-- Facilitating inclusion outcomes ensuring that collaboration, responsibility, adaptability and accountability are ingrained as a core way in how individuals and teams work.
+- Facilitating inclusion outcomes by advocating that collaboration and accountability are ingrained as a core way in how individuals and teams work.

-- Ensuring your D&I Business case and Vision clearly address the questions pertaining to ‘Why’ and ‘What’ in relation to pursuing a diversity and inclusion agenda in your specific context.
+- Clarifying and communicating your Business case and Strategy, to ensure they clearly address the questions pertaining to ‘Why’ and ‘What’ in relation to pursuing an inclusion & diversity agenda, and

 Whenever you find yourself on the side of the majority it is time to PAUSE and REFLECT